 (c) Projective media: A distinction is made between a projection and an expression.
-Expression points to an expression of what a person experiences within and then outwardly manifests to another person via his/her actions, movements, attitudes, gestures, facial expressions, language, drawings, etc. Every expression is not a projection, but every projection is an expression.
-Projection is the occurrence by which a person attributes him/herself (his/her experiences, strivings, ways of behaving, etc.) to another; that is, projection is a duplication of the I-in-affect (Van Lennep).
+Expression points to an expression of what a person experiences within and then outwardly manifests to another person via his actions, movements, attitudes, gestures, facial expressions, language, drawings, etc. Every expression is not a projection but every projection is an expression.
+Projection is the occurrence by which a person attributes himself (his experiences, strivings, ways of behaving, etc.) to another; that is, projection is a duplication of the I-in-affect (Van Lennep).
 Thus, projection objectifies one's own wishes, desires, thoughts, feelings, attitudes, etc.

 Inkblot media: a series of symmetrical inkblots is presented to the child.
-He/she is given instructions to use his/her imagination and then to tell what he/she sees in the inkblot.
+He is given instructions to use his imagination and then to tell what he sees in the inkblot.
 These form-interpretation media show structural, formal facets of the child's personality.
-From the interpretation of the child's responses, inferences can be made regarding his/her intelligence, perceiving, emotional life anxiety, impulsivity), fantasy, creative thought, his/her basic attitudes toward him/herself and reality, actualized abilities, interpersonal relationships, etc. Examples are the Rorschach, the Behn-Rorschach and the Zullinger.
+From the interpretation of the child's responses to the inkblots, inferences can be made regarding his intelligence, perceiving, emotional life (e.g., anxiety, impulsivity), fantasy, creative thought, his basic attitudes toward himself and reality, actualized abilities, interpersonal relationships, etc. Examples are the Rorschach, the Behn-Rorschach and the Zullinger.